muhammadahmedzaheer/Named-Entity-Recognition/README.md

 The project is structured as follows:

 - `notebooks`: Contains Jupyter notebooks for exploratory data analysis and model training.
-- `requirements`: States the requirements needed to run this project.
+- `requirements`: Dependencies needed to run this project.

 ## Installation